INSONSHADE Logo

 6. Iron Phosphate

-Iron phosphate works by disrupting the digestive system of pests after they ingest it, ultimately causing them to starve.
-Iron phosphate is safe for other plants, animals, and microorganisms, and it does not contaminate soil or water sources.
+Iron phosphate disrupts pests’ digestive systems after they ingest it, ultimately causing them to starve.
+However, iron phosphate is safe for other plants, animals, and microorganisms and does not contaminate soil or water sources.
 When using it, evenly spread it in the affected areas, especially underneath leaves and around plants.

 7. Introduction of Beneficial Insects